Wednesday-Saturday, 9am-4pm and Sunday, 11am-3pm. Last trail entry 1 hour prior to close.

-The City of Cedar Hill's Hike and Bike Trail is currently under construction.
-This is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.
+The City of Cedar Hill's Balcones Hike and Bike Trail is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.

 Stay On The Trail

 While hiking on any trails, stay on the trail.
-Flagging that may appear along the trail often leads to nowhere and is used for several purposes that are not intended to lead visitors off-trail.
-Trails you see leading off the established trail may be used by wildlife, maintenance crew, or individuals that own neighboring properties.
+Flagging that may appear along the trail often leads to nowhere and is used for several purposes.
+Trails you see leading off the established trail may be used by wildlife, maintenance crew, research, or individuals that own neighboring properties.
 By following any flagging or unmarked/unestablished trails, you are leaving the trails for which visitors are granted access.
 Doing so increases the risk of encountering poisonous plants and venomous snakes that may be hidden from view.
-These false leads may also cause visitors to illegally trespass on neighboring private property.
-It is not uncommon for those who have ventured off-trail to become dangerously lost in a large unfamiliar wilderness with no access to water.
-Finally, leaving the trail damages the delicate ecosystems these preserves have been established to protect.
+These false leads may also cause visitors to trespass on neighboring private property.
+It is not uncommon for those who have ventured off-trail to become lost in a large unfamiliar wilderness.
+Most importantly, leaving the trail damages the delicate ecosystems these preserves have been established to protect.